Language education by region: United Kingdom

 French, German, and Spanish are taught in most schools, but the UK Government does not mandate the teaching of particular languages.

 In England, all local authority-run schools must teach at least one foreign language to pupils between the ages of 7 and 14.
 At Key Stage 2 (ages 7 to 11), such schools must teach a modern or ancient language, while at Key Stage 3 (ages 11 to 14) they must teach a modern language.
 However, academies and free schools are exempt from this requirement.
 Furthermore, languages have not been compulsory beyond the age of 14 since 2004.

 In Scotland, the Scottish Government is implementing a "1+2" policy, giving pupils an "entitlement to learn a language" from the age of 4 or 5 until the age of 14 or 15.
 As of 2021, the policy intends for all schools to offer one additional language from Primary 1 (ages 4–6) and a second additional language from Primary 5 (ages 8–10).
 Both are expected to be taught until the end of Secondary 3 (ages 13–15).
 The government will not mandate specific languages, but rather these will be decided by schools and local authorities.

 In Wales, all children at English language medium state schools learn Welsh as a second language until the age of 16, which is mainly taught through the medium of English.
 Welsh language schools teach mainly through the medium of Welsh.

-Language-learning uptake has been declining among UK students for decades, with French and German falling the most in the period 2013-2019.
+Language-learning uptake has been declining among UK students for decades, with French and German falling the most since 2004.
 In 2020 it was reported that 30% of secondary schools in Scotland were failing to offer even one additional language, even though they are required by government to offer two.

 Modern languages are studied in universities and colleges and various degrees are awarded in modern languages.
 The Modern Humanities Research Association was founded at Cambridge in 1918: after an early change of name to MHRA in 1918, the unincorporated charity became an incorporated company with the same name on 2 October 1997.
 Its declared aim is to encourage and promote advanced study and research in the field of the modern humanities, which include the modern and medieval European languages, literatures and cultures.